ckan/ckan/doc/extensions/adding-custom-fields.rst

 ===================================================================

-Storing additional metadata for a dataset beyond the default metadata in CKAN is a common scenario.
+Storing additional metadata for a dataset beyond the default metadata in CKAN is a common use case.
 CKAN provides a simple way to do this by allowing you to store arbitrary key/value pairs against a dataset when creating or updating the dataset.
 These appear under the "Additional Information" section on the web interface and in 'extras' field of the JSON when accessed via the API.